\

 - Massachusetts, Cape Cod (very active)

-- Massachusetts, Concord (1st Friday and 2nd Saturday plus others)
+- Massachusetts, Concord (1st Friday and 2nd Saturday plus others) (active)

 - Michigan,

-Dearborn (save Lovett Hall) (light activity)
+Dearborn (save Lovett Hall) (low activity)

 - Mid-Atlantic states (active)

-- Nebraska, Lincoln (light activity)
+- Nebraska, Lincoln (active)

 - New Hampshire (active)